-The structure of L-ascorbic acid is shown in Figure 1 (Ball, 2006).
-Ball (2006) also stated that ascorbic acid is easily and reversibly oxidized to dehydroascorbic acid, forming the ascorbyl radical anion which is also known as semidehydoascorbate as an intermediate as shown in Figure 2.
+Ball also stated that ascorbic acid is easily and reversibly oxidized to dehydroascorbic acid, forming the ascorbyl radical anion which is also known as semidehydoascorbate as an intermediate as shown in Figure 2.
 Dehydoascorbic acid possesses full vitamin C activity because it is readily reduced to ascorbic acid in the animal body.
 However, dehydoascorbic acid is not an acid in the chemical sense, as it does not have the dissociable protons that ascorbic acid has at carbon 2 and carbon 3 positions.

 One of the most important properties of vitamin C is that it is an antioxidant.
 Nevertheless, it has a wide range of antioxidant properties outside the body and can quench most biologically active radicals.
-It scavenges superoxide, nitroxide, hydroxide, hydrogen peroxide and will reduce vitamin E (Hickey and Roberts, 2004).
-It is also found to be a strong antioxidant as it helps to neutralize harmful free radicals (Izuagie and Izuagie, 2007).
-Vitamin C is an almost odorless white or pale yellow crystalline powder with a pleasant sharp taste and melting point of about 190°C. It is not a carboxylic acid but a lactone and ease of oxidation to the presence of an enediol grouping (Izuagie and Izuagie, 2007).
-Vitamin C is highly susceptible to oxidation, especially when catalyzed by metal ions such as copper (II) ion and iron(III) ion.
-The functions and activities of vitamin C are based on its properties as a reversible biological reductant (Hickey and Roberts, 2004) (Figure 1).
-Vitamin C participates for the growth and repair of tissues in all parts of the body (Kleszczewski and Kleszczewska 2002).
-Vitamin C is a natural antioxidant that mostly found in fruits and vegetables.
+It scavenges superoxide, nitroxide, hydroxide, hydrogen peroxide and will reduce vitamin E. It is also found to be a strong antioxidant as it helps to neutralize harmful free radicals.
+Iodometric Determination of Ascorbic Acid(Vitamin C) in Citrus Fruits.
+Research Journal of Agriculture and Biological Sciences.

+Vitamin C is an almost odorless white or pale yellow crystalline powder with a pleasant sharp taste and melting point of about 190 and deg;C. It is not a carboxylic acid but a lactone and ease of oxidation to the presence of an enediol grouping [5].
+Vitamin C is highly susceptible to oxidation, especially when catalyzed by metal ions such as copper(II) ion and iron(III) ion.
+The functions and activities of vitamin C are based on its properties as a reversible biological reductant.
+Image 1

+Vitamin C participates for the growth and repair of tissues in all parts of the body.
+Flow injection spectrophotometric determination of L-ascorbic acid in biological matters.
+Journal of Pharmaceutical and Biomedical Analysis.
+29, Vitamin C is a natural antioxidant that mostly found in fruits and vegetables.
 The main sources of vitamin C are citrus fruits, strawberries, peppers, tomatoes, cabbage, and spinach.
-Vitamin C plays crucial roles in electron transport, hydroxylation reactions and oxidative catabolism of aromatic compounds in animal metabolism (Gazdik, 2008).
-Vitamin C can help to prevent and treat common cold, mental illness, infertility, scurvy, cancer and Acquired Immune Deficiency Syndrome (AIDS) (Yusuf and Gurel, 2005).
+Vitamin C [6, 7] plays crucial roles in electron transport, hydroxylation reactions and oxidative catabolism of aromatic compounds in animal metabolism.
+Determination of Vitamin C (Ascorbic Acid) Using High Performance Liquid Chromatography Coupled with Electrochemical Detection.
+Sensor

+Vitamin C can help to prevent and treat common cold, mental illness, infertility, scurvy, cancer and acquired immune deficiency syndrome (AIDS).
+Fluorimetric Determination of Ascorbic Acid in Vitamin C Tablets Using Methylene Blue.
+Chem.
+Pharm.
+Bull.
 It is reported to lower cancer risk and also said to have important interactions with other vitamins.
-For example, excessive intake of vitamin A is less toxic to the body when vitamin C is readily available (Izuagie and Izuagie, 2007).
-Due to the great importance of vitamin C in human beings, the quantitative analysis of vitamin C has gained increased significance in several areas of analytical chemistry such as pharmaceutical and food applications (Yusuf and Gurel, 2005).
+For example, excessive intake of vitamin A is less toxic to the body when vitamin C [5] is readily available.
+Iodometric Determination of Ascorbic Acid(Vitamin C) in Citrus Fruits.
+Research Journal of Agriculture and Biological Sciences.
+Due to the great importance of vitamin C has gained increased significance in several areas of analytical chemistry such as pharmaceutical and food applications.

-Citation: Krishnasarma pathy.
-Process for Preparation of Vitamin C and Method for Determination of Vitamin C in Tablets.
-Sur Cas Stud Op Acc J.1(3)- 2018.SCSOAJ.MS.ID.000114.